Taiyou/BusinessBasics/Entrepreneurship1/Week4UnitTest.md

 - It is fast and provides users a full sense of the system
 - It requires less technical expertise
 - All answers are true
-- Answer: It is fast and provides users a full sense of the system Why bother prototyping?
+- Answer:  It requires less technical expertise
+Why bother prototyping?
 - Serves 2 mainpurpuse.
 - 1. To clarify user interface to user and/or developer